petebids/petebids.github.io/_posts/2023-04-02-enteprise-grade-spring-boot-2023-Part-1.markdown

 A frequent ask from younger developers & college students on [r/SpringBoot](https://www.reddit.com/r/SpringBoot/) goes along the lines of
 "I've done xyz tutorials, what does a  *real* Spring Boot application look like ? "

+Or, newer engineers joining an enterprise might ask - why is this the way it is?

 Having built enterprise applications in SpringBoot since 2017, I'll share some insights to hopefully fill in some blanks.
 In this article, I'll make a lot of generalisations for the purpose of giving a single coherent idea, and refer to an example I've implemented on [GitHub](https://github.com/petebids/todo-tx-outbox).
+Note that this piece of code is far from perfect, & only exists to give an idea of what an enterprise grade app might look like.

 My goal is that by the end of reading this article, folks who have worked through some SpringBoot tutorials will have some insight on the next steps of the self-guided learning